ADITYASHAH-IITP/ADITYASHAH-IITP/README.md

 - 💻 I’m currently doing my Master's in Mechatronics from IIT Patna.
 - 📚 I love to explore different engineering field and delve deeper.
 - 💪🏼 Goals: To be an entrepreneur and do something for my motherland.
-- ⚡ Fun fact: I write on Quora,learnig Guitar and I am antidote to boredom :smile:
+- ⚡ Fun fact: I write on Quora,learning Guitar and I am antidote to boredom :smile:

 ### Reach out to me 📝